davwheat/GCSE-Revision-Website/src/articles/subjects/science/biology/topic-3/1-communicable-diseases.md

 ---
 title: "Communicable disease & types and spreading of pathogens"
 date: "2019-11-21"
-description: \"ARGH!
+description: "\"ARGH!
 GET AWAY FROM ME!\" is what you'd scream if someone had a communicable disease.
 Communicable diseases are just diseases that can spread.
-Done!
+Done!"
 subject: "biology"
 subjectGroup: "science"
 topic: "topic 3 - infection and response"